 In the 1990s, my start-up companies in auto security, virtual reality, and computer vision won innovation awards at the Consumer Electronics Show, Virtual Reality & Persons With Disabilities, the DoD’s Small Business Innovation & Research program, and other venues.

-In the current decade, I’ve helped raise two amazing teens, saved low-income apartment communities from wrecking balls, acquired some AirBnB houses, and escaped the re-inflating US debt bubble by syndicating a beach estate in Costa Rica all-cash – it is now the highestgrossing rental in the globally-renowned resort town of Tamarindo, and its first solar house.
+In the 2010s, I helped raise two amazing teens, saved low-income apartment communities from wrecking balls, acquired some AirBnB houses, and improved a beach estate in Costa Rica – which became the highest grossing rental in the globally-renowned resort town of Tamarindo, and its first solar house.

-I’ve also virally popularized an industrial art medium that uses plywood to construct unique tab and slot furniture and other structures without the use of fasteners, with all proceeds benefiting the arts.
-I currently sing in a 12-piece dance band led by one of the Bay Area’s top horn players.
-And for intellectual fun, I’m designing a fully-furnished “nano-home” for the poor or glamping, made of 24 plywood sheets and zero fasteners – eat your heart out IKEA:)
+I also virally popularized an industrial art medium that uses plywood to construct unique tab and slot furniture and other structures without the use of fasteners, with all proceeds benefiting the arts.
+And sang in a 12-piece dance band led by one of the Bay Area’s top horn players.
+For intellectual fun, I helped design a fully-furnished “nano-home” relief shelter, made of 20 plywood sheets and zero fasteners – eat your heart out IKEA:)

 So, what do I do?
 The answer has always been “find the domain where breaking outside the box excites me the most”.
-These days, that looks like “seek new sustainability paradigms that align human nature with mother nature for lasting mutual benefit that lives beyond me”.
+In recent years, that has meant finding ways to think about something other than the extreme spinal pain I suffer from.
+Today, combining both looks like “seek new sustainability paradigms that align human nature with mother nature for lasting mutual benefit that lives beyond me”.

-Wish me luck – we really do need to save the ancient turtles, and our aging middle class…
+Wish me luck – we really do need to save our biodiversity, because we need nature, but nature doesn’t need us…